pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/backend.md

 Click on the `Download` button to start downloading.

-[Download](https://github.com/mesibo/messenger-app-backend/archive/master.zip){: class="button outline-btn" style="margin-bottom: 10px; margin-right: 100%"}
+[Download](https://github.com/mesibo/messenger-app-backend/archive/master.zip){: target="_blank class="button outline-btn" style="margin-bottom: 10px; margin-right: 100%"}

 Once the download completes, unzip into a folder.

 ### Stay Up-to-date
 Whatever approach you take to download the code, it is important to stay up-to-date with the latest changes, new features, fixes etc. Ensure to **Star(*)** the project on GitHub to get notified whenever the source code is updated.

-<a class="github-button" href="https://github.com/mesibo/messenger-app-backend" data-icon="octicon-star" data-size="large" aria-label="Star mesibo/messenger-app-backend on GitHub">Star</a>
+<a class="github-button" href="https://github.com/mesibo/messenger-app-backend" target="_blank" data-icon="octicon-star" data-size="large" aria-label="Star mesibo/messenger-app-backend on GitHub">Star</a>

 ## Setting up the Database
 You will need to set up a database so that backend can store various information: